volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 `rootReducer` is basically a combination of all reducers that exist in your app.
 As your app grows more complex, it's a good idea to split your reducer function into separate functions, each managing independent parts of the state.

-As you may have notices, it doesn't exist yet, so let's add it.
+As you may have noticed, it doesn't exist yet, so let's add it.
 Create `src/store/rootReducer.ts` with the following content:

 ```javascript
 import { combineReducers } from 'redux';